Memedov/TeamUp/README.md

 The main idea of the app is to make carpooling, and the planning that goes behind it, easier for groups/teams that want to share rides to common destinations.

-To use the app one simply creates an account and searches for the group.
+To use the app one simply creates an account and searches for the group to join.
 Every group has its events and activities listed and each of the entries in the list can be selected to see available rides, or to create a ride, for that specific activity.

 <br/>